MCP Server

 end | string | End of date window (ISO 8601).
 Defaults to today. |

-List the direct competitors currently configured for this project.
+List the direct competitors currently configured for a project.
 Returns each competitor's ID, name, and website.
 Use the competitor ID when calling remove_direct_competitor.

 Parameters